fwd/nano-js/README.md

 ## IMPORT/EXPORT

-> A JSON string is encrypted with AES-256 using a user defined secret.
+> A JSON string encrypted with AES-256 with and user defined secret.
+Looking for a UI, try importing wallet into (Nault)[https://nault.cc]

 ```js